SummaryRead the full fact sheet

 Drowning and serious injury is too common

 Unfortunately, many people drown each year, and others are seriously injured, while they are enjoying activities at beaches, rivers, lakes and swimming pools.
 In Australia, more children die from drowning than from motor vehicle accidents or any other cause except illness.
-Also, every year people are paralysed diving into shallow water in rivers and lakes.
+Also, every year people are diving into shallow water in rivers and lakes.

 How to be safe at the beach